What is clay?

 What is so cool about clay (besides that it is easy and cheap to get) is that it is squishy when it is wet, so you can make it any shape you like, and then it dries hard in the sun, pretty fast, as the water evaporates out.
 If you dry clay in the sun you can make it soft again just by throwing it in a bucket of water and waiting a week or two.

 But if you put your clay pot or sculpture in a fire, or in an oven (an oven for clay is called a kiln) and bake it for a while very hot, the clay is even harder and it will not get soft again even if you put it in water for a long time.
 This is called firing.
-People first began to fire clay about 6000 BC.
+People first began to fire clay in China and Japan about 14000 BC.
+Probably they started by lining baskets with clay so they would hold water better, and then they started leaving off the basket and just making clay containers.
+They may have used these early clay pots to ferment fish.

 The most important thing that people in the ancient world did with clay was to build houses out of it by making bricks and drying them in the sun.
 They mixed straw with the clay to help it stick together better.
 We call these bricks mud-brick, or adobe (ah-DOUGH-bee), or pise (pea-SAY).
 Sometimes builders fired the bricks, to make them harder and more waterproof.

 But potters also used fired clay to make dishes and plates and cups and cookpots.
+They used clay for water pipes, and blowpipes for making glass, for potty seats and high chairs and baby rattles and tobacco pipes.
 Builders generally fired their roof tiles, which had to be more waterproof than the walls.